mia-platform/documentation/docs/fast_data/cast_functions.md

 ![Fast Data without deleted default castFunction](img/fastdata-delete-castfunction-without-deleted.png)

-As you can see, in your project you keep going to be able to use all the default cast functions, although *defaultCastUnitTimestampToISOString*, in our example, is no more supported.
+As you can see, in your project you are still able to use all the default cast functions, although *defaultCastUnitTimestampToISOString*, in our example, is no longer supported.
 If you create a new project, this default cast function will not be provided instead.

 ## Technical limitation